nicosuave/wizard/README.md

 The wizard extension operates with significant constraints:

 **What it CAN do:**
-- Make HTTP/HTTPS requests via Rust-bridged client
+- Make HTTP/HTTPS requests using Deno's built-in fetch
+- Import and use any npm package via Deno's npm specifier
-- Parse JSON responses from web APIs
+- Parse JSON responses natively
 - Transform API responses into DuckDB tables
-- Execute basic Python (no imports allowed)
+- Execute modern JavaScript/TypeScript code
 - Cache responses for performance (60x speedup)

 **What it CANNOT do:**
-- Import ANY Python packages (no pandas, numpy, json, datetime, etc.)
-- Use Python standard library modules
-- Access the filesystem
+- Access the local filesystem (sandboxed)
-- Make database connections
+- Make direct database connections
-- Install Python packages
+- Execute arbitrary system commands

-The extension works by having the LLM generate Python code that uses only:
+The extension works by having the LLM generate JavaScript code that:
-- Basic Python syntax (loops, conditionals, list comprehensions)
-- A special `http_get()` function injected by Rust
-- String manipulation and basic data types
+- Uses Deno's built-in fetch() for HTTP requests
+- Can import npm packages like `npm:yahoo-finance2` or `npm:dayjs`
+- Returns data as an array of objects

 ### Response Caching